The Rough Draft Writer’s Retreat: Meet the Panelists

 Each month, a group of local writers, readers, and Rough Draft regulars reviews and votes on applications for the Rough Draft Writer’s Retreat series.
 Here’s a brief look at the panelists.

 Sari is a writer living in Kingston; Essays Editor for Longreads; editor of the award-winning anthology Goodbye to All That: Writers on Loving and Leaving NY and its New York Times-Bestselling follow-up, Never Can Say Goodbye: Writers on Their Unshakable Love for NY; and operator of Kingston Writers' Studio.

-Author of the forthcoming novel How to Manage Your Girlfriend's White Guilt, Duval is a journalist and touring comedian from Harlem who maintains Will Smith's 1998 drama Wild Wild West is a vastly superior film to the widely celebrated Black Panther.
+Author of the essay collection How to Manage Your Girlfriend's White Guilt, Duval is a journalist and touring comedian from Harlem who maintains Will Smith's 1998 drama Wild Wild West is a vastly superior film to the widely celebrated Black Panther.
 Seriously.
 (He'll explain it to you in person.)
 He now lives in Kingston.

 Kevin lives in Kingston and teaches French political thought and history at Bard College.
 His book, Democracy and the Virtues of Violence, is forthcoming from Oxford University Press.